 1/12/11 - Baby, this date marks 4 years since I said good-bye to by precious girl yet you continue to be in my thoughts each and every day.
 I miss you.

-I brought Mariah back home with some pain medication to ease her discomfort but the entire day all she did was sleep, she didn't want to eat much anymore and had no energy; in fact I had to carry her back home after a brief walk down the street - when she had suddenly stopped & looked to me for help.
+I brought Mariah back home with some pain medication to ease her discomfort but the entire day she mostly slept, she didn't want to eat much anymore and had no energy; in fact I had to carry her back home after a brief walk down the street - when she had suddenly stopped & looked to me for help.
 Like with you, I was blessed to have a day to spend with her - dedicated to her needs and so that I could begin saying Good-Bye and prepare to let her go.
-So at about Noon today, Saturday - 2/12, Mariah slipped into a peaceful sleep in the care of Dr. Benz - a special lady that is so gentle and compassionate.
+At about Noon today, Saturday - Feb 12, Mariah slipped into a peaceful sleep in the care of Dr. Benz - a special lady that is so gentle and compassionate.

 It's a nice thought to imagine You & Alice now greeting Mariah to a beautiful garden - to make her feel so at home.
 Bye little Mariah "Blacky" Girl, may you now display a full coat of fur to fill every bald spot you had while here on earth.

 1/1/2012 - HAPPY BIRTHDAY SWEET GIRL; another New Year to face...

 1/12/2012 - Hello my Sweet Baby Girl.
 Well, another year has zoomed by and today marks 5 years since I last held you and said Good-bye to my beautiful Brown-eyed Girl.
 Baby, there isn't a day that goes by where I don't think of you and often where a sweet memory of you comes to mind.
 I still miss you so much - You'll Never be Forgotten.